polterguy/sulphur-five/README.md

-# Sulphur Five - Cryptographically secured file sharing for everyone
+# Sulphur Five - Secure file sharing for everyone

 An Open Source alternative to DropBox and Google Drive.